 - Globalization and the Media

 Being a Communications major at Oglethorpe has been one of my greatest decisions!
 The professors are very meticulous in the learning process, and the opportunities in the area are endless.

 Oglethorpe’s Communication Studies program also allows you to get deep experience in a number of specialized professional tracks:

-Rhetoric and Public Discourse
+Rhetoric and Public Advocacy